 How about lessons for adults?
 Not group lessons, but you may contact the office to arrange private lessons with an instructor.

 Do you offer swimming lessons for babies?
-Not currently be we are considering it.
+No.

 I want to work at the pool, are you hiring and how do I get a job?
 Employment at the pool is very competitive and we usually make our staffing decisions very early.
 It is not uncommon for individuals to start the application process a year in advance.
-Please contact the pool by phone 523-8211, or email email@example.com for more information.
-Please note that we are currently not holding any more interviews at this time for 2018.
+Please visit this link for application information.